amanbasu/amanbasu.github.io/index.md

 - A self-driving RC car which maneuvered itself on an indoor, hand-made track.
 - Convolutional Neural Network was used to classify the direction of car from dashcam images.
 - The model was able to achieve a classifying accuracy of 94%.

+#### Analysis of crop health
+- Detection of crop species and diseases using image data.
+- Predicting severity of the disease using the above information along with other parameters like soil, weather, region etc.

 ## Other Projects